 Once mashed pretty thoroughly, add in the thinly chopped mint, the minced garlic, spices and crumbled feta (or goat cheese).
 Mix.

-Use your clean hands to form walnut sized patties or “meatballs” and place them on a plate or directly onto the nonstick, greased pan that you’re going to use for the “frying”.
+Use your clean hands to shape walnut-sized patties or “meatballs” and place them on a plate or directly onto the nonstick, greased pan that you’re going to use for the “frying”.

 Cook at medium to medium-high heat flipping carefully to give both sides that golden-brown look.
 Then transfer onto a plate.

-And it was that simple – they’re ready!
+And it was that simple – your vegetarian meatballs are ready!

 What To Serve These Black Bean Meatballs With